kalagam1/waph-kalagam1/hackathon1/README.md

 ### Level 1:

+The input was reflected inside an attribute, so I broke out using "><script>...</script>.
+This triggered the alert, proving the vulnerability exists in unescaped attribute context.

 ![level 1](/images/level1.jpeg)

 ### Level 2:

 The input was submitted via POST by creating level.html, and the server echoed it without filtering.
-Using a standard <script> payload in the form triggered the alert, showing direct use of $_POST["input"].
+Using a standard script payload in the form triggered the alert, showing direct use of $_POST["input"].

   - Payload: scriptalert("Level 2: Hacked by Mahitha Kalaga")/script
   - Input Method: Submitted via POST